CM4all/beng-proxy/doc/bp.rst

 full-featured session management and provides cookies for the widget servers.

-:program:`beng-proxy` maintains the client’s session id in either a cookie or as part of the URI.
+:program:`beng-proxy` maintains the client's session id in either a cookie or as part of the URI.
 In its local session storage, it holds all cookies which were created by the widget servers.
 This way, the client gets to see only the one session id, disregarding how much session information